 Pet Wills v.
-Pet Trusts
+Pet Trusts: What Is the Difference?

-The Advantages of Pet Trusts
+What Are the Advantages of Pet Trusts in Estate Planning?

 A trust also allows provisions for multiple pets.
-If you have two dogs or cats that are strongly bonded, you can state in the trust that these pets are not to be separated.
+If you have two dogs or cats that are strongly bonded, for example, then you can state in the trust that these pets are not to be separated.
 The trust will stay in effect until the last pet covered under the terms of the trust passes away.

-A pet trust will allow for the care of your pet even if others should seek to challenge your estate.
-The trust document and its provisions will be in effect even if some issues in your estate are working their way through the courts.
+Pet trusts also allow you to direct what becomes of your pet upon his or her death.
+If you want your pet buried in a pet cemetery, then you can include those instructions in the trust document.
+A trust will allow for the care of your pet even if others should seek to challenge your estate.
+The trust document and its provisions will be in effect even if some issues in your estate are still working their way through the courts.